-Make a batch of these Healthy Oatmeal Chocolate Chip Cookies—loaded with dried fruit, oats, chocolate, and coconut—to share with the family.
-They’re a perfect dessert or special snack that the kids and the adults in the family will dig into.
+Make a batch of these Healthy Oatmeal Chocolate Chip Cookies to share with the family.
+They’re a perfect dessert or special snack for kids and adults!

 stack of oatmeal chocolate chip cookies

-We love to bake year-round, and while we definitely do more cooking and baking during the holiday season, these are always on our must-make list.
 These are my best version of a chocolate chip cookie that’s chock-full of add-ins for the best chewy texture—with a little less sweetness than most other recipes.

-TIP: The range of add-ins help the cookies have a really awesome texture, without the need to rely on sugar for chewiness.
+The range of add-ins in this easy recipe helps the cookies have a really awesome texture, without the need to rely solely on sugar for chewiness.
 It’s such a great mix!

 Ingredients You Need

-To make these cookies you’ll need some pantry staples including the following ingredients:
+To make these Healthy Oatmeal Chocolate Chip Cookies, you’ll need some pantry staples including the following ingredients.

 • Butter: You’ll want to soften this at room temperature so it’s ready to be blended.
+I prefer to bake with unsalted butter to have more control over the total amount of salt.

 • Baking soda: This helps the cookies spread and rise nicely.